wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 Based on the provided example, students are expected to find and compute explore the CMOS inverter's characteristics using 45nm gpdk library.
 Below are the ones we do in this semester.

   * Build an inverter as the first stage of your inverter chain (NMOS: 300n/100n; PMOS: 600n/100n.
-Connect a load capacitance at the end of the output of the inverter chain.
-Make the capacitance value 64 times larger than the value you just measured in step a.
+Connect 64 identical inverter at the end of inverter chain to serve as the load capacitance.
-  * c.
-Use the schematic in p.41 as a reference and construct four inverter chains for N (number of stages) from 1 to 4.
+  * Construct four inverter chains for N (number of stages) from 1 to 4.
 For the rest stages, you need to set the CMOS parameters for inverters (except the first one) based on the total number of stages and the design rule learned in class.
-  * Measure the Delay (Tp) for each inverter chain (final output), and here you still need to measure both tHL and tLH in order to get the delay Tp.
-Draw a table similar to the one in p.41 in the ICD-CMOS Inverter.pdf
+  * Measure the Delay ($$T_p$$) for each inverter chain (final output), and here you still need to measure both $$t_{pHL}$$ and $$t_{pLH}$$ in order to get the delay $$T_p$$.
-  * 	Construct a CMOS inverter.
-Make the width (300n) and length (100n) fixed for NMOS, and length (100n) fixed for PMOS.
+  * Construct a CMOS inverter, Make the width (300n) and length (100n) fixed for NMOS, and length (100n) fixed for PMOS.
 Using the MDL Optimization tool, find the width of the PMOS for each of the following requirements:
-      * Make tLH-tHL as close to zero as possible
+      * Make $$t_{pLH}-t_{pHL}$$ as close to zero as possible
-      * Have the smallest average propagation delay (hint: make (tLH+tHL)/2 as close to zero as possible)
+      * Have the smallest average propagation delay (hint: make $$(t_{pLH}+t_{pHL})/2$$ as close to zero as possible)

-  * Use the same CMOS inverter setting in Problem 2.
-Use the MDL Optimization tool to find the width of the PMOS for the following requirement:  Switching threshold (Vm) equals to half of Vdd.
-Note that this is a DC analysis
+  * Use the MDL Optimization tool to find the width of the PMOS that makes the switching threshold ($$V_m$$) equals to half of $$V_{dd}$$.
+Note that this is a DC analysis.
   * CMOS combinational gate design:
-Please follow slide 04_combinational_logic to build the 2-input NAND gate, and 2-input NOR gate.
+      * Build the 2-input NAND gate, and 2-input NOR gate.
 Keep the NMOS/PMOS of this gate length at 100nm, and NMOS width with 300nm and PMOS width with 600nm.
 Since here, we only care about functionality.
-Verify the functionality by feeding in the Pulse wave for all possible input combinations.
+      * Verify the functionality by feeding in the Pulse wave for all possible input combinations.
 Take a screenshot of it.
   * The Logical effort is the ratio of a gate's input capacitance to an inverter's input capacitance, delivering the same output current.
 As mentioned in the slide, it can be measured from delay vs fanout plots.
 Let’s verify that here!
       * Build an inverter with an NMOS/PMOS length with 100nm, and NMOS width with 300nm and a PMOS width that satisfies the non-skewed inverter derived in problem 2.
-      * Use the 2-input NAND gates and 2-input NOR gates built previously, and size it properly according to the inverter built in a, according to the slide.
+      * Use the 2-input NAND gates and 2-input NOR gates built previously, and size it properly according to the inverter built in previous bullentin, according to the slide.
 [Note that it is possible to use an optimization tool to find the more realistic width using an optimization tool, which is not required here].
       * Find the worst case propagation delay for inverter, 2-input NAND gate, and 2-input NOR gate when their load is 1,2,3,4 copy of itself.
 Find the slope of the delay trend, then report the founded logical effort and verify the concept.
       *  Verify the worst-case propagation delay input pattern as shown in the lecture using MDL for the 2-input NAND gate and 2-input NOR gate.
       *  Build the 3-input NAND gate and 3-input NOR gate, and size it properly according to the inverter built in a, according to the slide.
       *  Find the worst-case propagation delay for gates when load is 1,2,3,4 copies of itself.
 Find the slope of the delay trend, then report the founded logical effort and verify the concept.
       *  Verify the worst-case propagation delay input pattern as shown in the lecture using MDL for the 3-input NAND gate and 3-input NOR gate.

   * Using the 2-input, 3-input NAND gates derived in the previous step.
-Perform progressive sizing of NMOS making as shown in 04_ICD_CMOS combinational gates to examine the difference between different propagation delays.
+Perform progressive sizing of NMOS  to examine the difference between different propagation delays.
 Suppose the topmost NMOS gate size derived in the previous step is W_nmos:
       * For 2-input, the NMOS size from top down become W_nmos, W_nmos/2.
       * For 3-input, the NMOS size from top down become W_nmos, 3*W_nmos/4, W_nmos/2.
       * Examine the change of worst-case delay in this case and discuss why it happened?